July 30, 2024 11m read

 Zero Trust came to life as a resolution for overly permissive access rights that created broad security risks throughout networks.
 The concept of implicit deny is perceived as the catch all terminology for a better security architecture, assuming it to be the fix-all for all things security.
 Considering this, it may be easy for CISOs to inadvertently disregard the core purpose of Zero Trust and overlook some key architectural tenants that influence Zero Trust architectures.

-While each of the Zero Trust frameworks call out a number of architectural attributes of Zero Trust, for the purpose of this section, we will highlight a few that we feel should not be overlooked.
+While each Zero Trust framework highlight several architectural attributes, for the purpose of this section, we will highlight a few that we feel should not be overlooked.

 1. Dynamic policy determines access to resources – dynamic polices focus on the behavioral characteristics of both the user and devices when determining whether access will be granted or denied.
 A subset of these characteristics can include location, device posture, data analytics and usage patterns.
 For example, is the user in a restricted location, or are user and device credentials being used correctly?
 Any of these should determine whether access should be granted and at what level.